SandyPanda-MLDL/ALGAN-VC-Generated-Audio-Samples/README.md

 - The folder named ***Converted_Speech_Samples_Self_prepared_dataset*** contains the following  contents:
 1. The audio samples used for training are in English for both the speakers and thus the generated samples also. ( Male speaker and  Female speakers)
 2. The audio samples used for training are in Regional languages for both the speakers and thus the generated samples also. ( Male speaker and  Female speakers)
-3. THe considered models are: ALGAN-VC, ALGAN-VC without BLRS, ALGAN-VC without DRN, ALGAN-VC without L1 loss,  ALGAN-VC without L2 loss, CycleGAN-VC, CycleGAN-VC2, SP-CycleGAN
+3. The considered models are: ***ALGAN-VC, ALGAN-VC without BLRS, ALGAN-VC without DRN, ALGAN-VC without L1 loss,  ALGAN-VC without L2 loss, CycleGAN-VC, CycleGAN-VC2, SP-CycleGAN***
 ******
 - The folder named ***Self prepared dataset*** contains audio data of 10 different speakers from India -
 # Our self prepared dataset contains Audio samples of 10 speakers